John Haley is the CEO of Willis Towers Watson.

 Paul is a Fellow of the Society of Actuaries and a member of the Institute of Actuaries, and has a B.A. in applied mathematics from Harvard College and an M.S. in applied mathematics from Harvard Graduate School of Arts and Sciences.

 Anne Pullum is Willis Towers Watson's Chief Administrative Officer and Head of Strategy and Innovation.

 Previously, Anne was Willis Group's head of strategy, playing a key role in determining the group's strategy, working across all business segments and functional areas.
 Anne joined Willis in May 2014 from McKinsey & Company, where she served financial services and natural resource clients.
 Previously, Anne conducted economic research at Greenspan Associates in Washington, D.C., and was an analyst in Goldman Sachs Equities Division in London.
-She holds an M.B.A. from INSEAD and a bachelor’s in economics from Georgetown University's School of Foreign Service.
+She holds an M.B.A. from INSEAD and a bachelor’s in international economics from Georgetown University's School of Foreign Service.

 David Shalders leads Operations and Technology at Willis Towers Watson.

 Previously, David served as the Group Operations and Technology director at Willis.
 He joined Willis in 2013 and was a member of the Willis Operating Committee.

 Prior to joining Willis, David spent 19 years in senior operations and IT roles at Royal Bank of Scotland Group, most recently as global COO for Global Banking and Markets.
 He also led the division’s regulatory response to Basel 3.
 Prior to that, he led the Group’s integration with ABN AMRO and held roles as head of London and Asia Operations, and head of Derivative Operations for NatWest.
 Before joining Royal Bank of Scotland, David worked at SG Warburg (UBS), J.P.
 Morgan and Accenture.